reviewboard/rbtools/docs/rbtools/rbt/configuration/users.rst

 define custom aliases to improve your workflows.

 Like with :ref:`repository configuration <rbtools-repo-config>`, these settings are stored in a :file:`.reviewboardrc` file.
-These can go in the repository's own version of the file, if these options should apply to all users by default.
-Otherwise, they can go in the :file:`.reviewboardrc` in your home directory.
+The settings listed in this file are oriented towards user preferences, and should most likely be set in a :ref:`.reviewboardrc <rbtools-reviewboardrc>` file in your home directory, but these can also be used in repository-specific configurations, if you want to set behavior for all users.

-On Linux and MacOS X, this file can be found in your home directory.
+The user configuration file from your home directory is loaded last, so any settings in a repository-specific file will override them.
+If you need to override repository settings for yourself, you have two options:

-On Windows, it's in :file:`$USERPROFILE\\Local Settings\\Application Data`.
+1. Set :envvar:`$RBTOOLS_CONFIG_PATH` to a list of paths (separated by colons for Linux and Mac OS, or semicolons for Windows).
+Files in this path are loaded with the highest priority.

-If you need to override repository-wide settings for yourself, you can set :envvar:`$RBTOOLS_CONFIG_PATH` to a list of paths, separated by colons (Linux, Mac OS X) or semicolons (Windows).
-These paths are searched first for :file:`.reviewboardrc` files.
+2. Use :rbtconfig:`TREES` to specify overrides based on filesystem or repository path.

 Custom Option Defaults